- What is the Traffic Manager?

 tm_port = tm.get_port() for v in vehicles_list: v.set_autopilot(True,tm_port)

-/PythonAPI/examples creates a TM instance in the port passed as argument and registers every vehicle spawned to it by setting the autopilot to True on a batch.
+/PythonAPI/examples provides an example of how to create a TM instance using a port passed as a script argument and register every vehicle spawned to it by setting the autopilot to

 traffic_manager = client.get_trafficmanager(args.tm-port) tm_port = traffic_manager.get_port() ... batch.append(SpawnActor(blueprint, transform).then(SetAutopilot(FutureActor, True,tm_port))) ... traffic_manager.global_percentage_speed_difference(30.0)

-The following example creates an instance of the TM and sets a dangerous behaviour for a specific car that will ignore all traffic lights, leave no safety distance with the rest and drive at 120% its current speed limit.
+The following example creates a TM instance and configures dangerous behavior for a specific vehicle so it will ignore all traffic lights, leave no safety distance from other vehicles, and drive 20% faster than the current speed limit:

 tm = client.get_trafficmanager(port) tm_port = tm.get_port() for v in my_vehicles: v.set_autopilot(True,tm_port) danger_car = my_vehicles tm.ignore_lights_percentage(danger_car,100) tm.distance_to_leading_vehicle(danger_car,0) tm.vehicle_percentage_speed_difference(danger_car,-20)

-Now, here is an example that registers that same list of vehicles but instead is set to conduct them with a moderate behaviour.
-The vehicles will drive at 80% their current speed limit, leaving at least 5 meters between them and never perform a lane change.
+The example below sets the same list of vehicles to autopilot but instead configures them with moderate driving behavior.
+The vehicles drive 80% slower than the current speed limit, leaving at least 5 meters between themselves and other vehicles, and never perform lane changes:

 tm = client.get_trafficmanager(port) tm_port = tm.get_port() for v in my_vehicles: v.set_autopilot(True,tm_port) danger_car = my_vehicles tm.global_distance_to_leading_vehicle(5) tm.global_percentage_speed_difference(80) for v in my_vehicles: tm.auto_lane_change(v,False)